swiftlang/swift-evolution/proposals/nnnn-mutex.md

   ///   Some platforms may choose to panic the process, deadlock,
   ///   or leave this behavior unspecified.
   ///
-  /// - Parameter body: A closure with a parameter of `Value`
+  /// - Parameter body: A closure with a parameter of `State`
   ///   that has exclusive access to the value being stored within
   ///   this mutex.
 This closure is considered the critical section
   ///   as it will only be executed once the calling thread has